 Where can it take me?

-Planning careers are available in the public, private and voluntary sectors.
+Planning is a global career with opportunities across the public, private and voluntary sectors.

 You could also go on to a career in an area linked to the environment such as housing, tourism, economic development, regeneration, and environmental protection.